hernanloisi/WisNode-UART/readme.txt

 WisNode-UART is based on the RAK477 module developed by an open source hardware.

-You can quickly use the WisNode-UART by looking at our quick manuals,If you want to learn more, please refer to our RAK477 information : https://github.com/RAKWireless/RAK477
+You can quickly use the WisNode-UART by looking at our quick manuals,If you want to learn more, please refer to our RAK477 information: https://github.com/RAKWireless/RAK477